SourceBox-LLC/OpenS3-server/README.md

 - Check file permissions
 - Verify you're using the correct Content-Type for multipart form uploads

+#### Bucket Deletion Fails

+- **Bucket Not Empty**: The most common reason for bucket deletion failure is that the bucket still contains objects.
+The server will return a detailed error message (409 Conflict) explaining that all objects must be deleted before the bucket can be removed.
+- **Metadata Files**: Even if you've deleted all visible objects, there may be metadata files remaining.
+The server automatically handles these during bucket deletion.
+- **Permission Issues**: Ensure you have write access to the bucket directory to delete it.

 ### Debugging

 1. **Enable Verbose Logging**: Modify the server to increase log verbosity
 2. **Check Storage Directory**: Examine the physical files to verify storage operations
 3. **Use API Documentation**: The Swagger UI at `/docs` can help diagnose issues
+4. **Error Messages**: The server provides detailed error messages for common operations.
+For example, when attempting to delete a non-empty bucket, the error will explain that all objects must be deleted first.
+5. **SDK Integration**: When using the OpenS3 SDK (version 0.1.6+), detailed error information is captured and can be accessed through exception handling.

 ## Limitations